mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 ## <q>Spec is cryptic and JavaScript implementations differ</q>

-[Rules for automatic semicolon insertion][insertion] are right here and, while somewhat difficult to comprehend by a casual reader, are solidly laid out.
-As for common JavaScript implementations that differ on their interpretation of these rules, I haven't found any by searching the web, but would love to hear about them.
+[Rules for automatic semicolon insertion][insertion] are right here and are, while somewhat difficult to comprehend by a casual reader, quite explicitly laid out.
+As for JavaScript implementations where interpretation of these rules *differs*, well, I've yet to find one.
+When I ask developers about this, or find archived discussions, typically they are <q>yeah, there's this browser where this is utterly broken, I simply forgot which</q>.
+Of course, they never remember.

-I write semicolon-less code and, in my experience, I've yet to find a JavaScript interpreter that can't handle this.
+I write semicolon-less code and, in my experience, there isn't a JavaScript interpreter that can't handle it.

 ## <q>You can't minify JavaScript code without semicolons</q>